Krushnaapatil/Krushnaapatil/README.md

 👋 Hey there!
-I'm Krushna Patil — a passionate explorer in the world of tech.
+I'm a passionate explorer in the world of tech.
 💻 Currently diving deep into Web Development and gearing up for Cloud & DevOps adventures.
 🚀 Always excited to learn, build, and collaborate on meaningful tech projects.
 🤝 Looking to connect with fellow developers, creators, and learners.